 - Is the fee reasonable for the coverage?

-Case example: Mr. A is on vacation in Costa Rica.
-While on an extensive bicycle tour, he falls and fractures his femur bone.
+Case example: Mr A is on vacation in Costa Rica.
+While on an extensive bicycle tour, he falls and fractures his femur.
 He is unable to return home as scheduled due to surgery.
-Mr. A purchased a travel insurance plan.
+Mr. A purchased a travel insurance policy.
 He is in need of a medical transport to get him home.
-His travel insurance company receives information from his doctor that he is medically stable to travel but will need assistance due to the pins they inserted in his leg, a cast and crutches.
-He had fluctuating blood sugar levels during his stay in the hospital and that needs to be monitored as well.
-He does not need an air ambulance and is able to fly on a commercial flight with a nurse or paramedic.
-Because Mr. A purchased the appropriate travel insurance, the expense of his medical treatment and medical transportation are covered.
-He can have peace of mind knowing that he will be escorted home with a medical clinician and not have to pay for this expense out of pocket which could easily equate to $8,000 on up.
+His travel insurance company receives information from his doctor that he is medically stable to travel but will need assistance due to a cast and crutches.
+Mr A does not need an air ambulance and is able to fly on a commercial flight with a nurse or paramedic.
+Because Mr A purchased the appropriate travel insurance, the expense of his medical treatment and medical transportation/repatriation is covered.
+Mr A can have peace of mind knowing that he will be escorted safely.
+He will also not have to pay for this expense out-of-pocket which could have easily exceeded $14,000.